 - This included care and risk assessments, care plans, medical records and investigation and test results.
-Information such as NHS patient information leaflets was also available. - The practice shared relevant information with other services in a timely way, for example when referring people to other services.
+Information such as NHS patient information leaflets were also available. - The practice shared relevant information with other services in a timely way, for example when referring people to other services and regularly monitored this.

-Staff worked together and with other health and social care services to understand and meet the range and complexity of people's needs and to assess and plan ongoing care and treatment.
-This included when people moved between services, including when they were referred, or after they are discharged from hospital.
+Staff worked together and with other health and social care services to understand and meet the range and complexity of patients needs and to assess and plan ongoing care and treatment.
+This included when people moved between services, including when they were referred, or after they were discharged from hospital.
 We saw evidence that multi-disciplinary team meetings took place on a monthly basis and that care plans were routinely reviewed and updated.
+We saw that the district nurses and matrons were based at the practice and allowed communication on a daily basis.